Clements Gap Wind Farm

-Clements Gap Wind Farm is a wind farm opened in 2010 located in the Barunga Range, South Australia near Clements Gap, some 20 minutes south of Port Pirie.
-The wind farm consists of 27 wind turbines with a total generating capacity of 57 MW.
+Clements Gap Wind Farm is a wind farm operated by Pacific Blue.
+It opened in 2010 located in the Barunga Range, South Australia near Clements Gap, some 20 minutes south of Port Pirie.

+The wind farm consists of 26 wind turbines with a total generating capacity of 57 MW.
 It provides enough electricity for up to 33,000 homes and is estimated to avoid the emission of 150,000 tonnes of greenhouse gases each year.
+A 27th wind turbine was destroyed by fire in February 2024.
+A 60 MW 2-hour battery is being added.

 The Clements Gap site was chosen because of its powerful winds, easy construction access, simple grid connection, and strong community support.